foundry-mcp/team05-mcp-server/README.md

 # team05-mcp-server
-MCP server for communicating with the Team0.5 Microscope
+MCP server and supporting server(s) for communicating with the TEAM 0.5 Transmission Electron Microscope